Reference

 De-hosting

 The process of exiting an egregoric pattern.
 Characterized by disorientation, identity vacuum, and a vulnerability window during which competing egregores may capture the freed substrate.
-Not simply "changing your mind" — it is a withdrawal from an energy-informational relationship.
+A withdrawal from a hosting relationship, deeper than changing your mind.

 Key